arjuntherajeev/arjuntherajeev.github.io/_posts/2025-04-21-ai-in-the-soc-real-vs-hype.md

 > Reference: An intuitive introduction is available in [A Gentle Introduction to Graph Neural Networks](https://distill.pub/2021/gnn-intro/).

 > Reference: For practical threat hunting applications, see [DeepHunter: A Graph Neural Network Based Approach for Robust Cyber Threat Hunting](https://arxiv.org/abs/2104.09806).

-If you are interested in building foundational telemetry architectures that later support graph analytics, my post on [Archiving QRadar Reports with Python](/blog/qradar-archive-reports-python) provides an example approach.

 ### 5. Human-in-the-Loop (HITL) AI Systems